 (c) A casual employed as a driveway attendant, roadhouse attendant or console operator is entitled to the minimum engagement period provided in clause 11.3.

-See Schedule B-Summary of Hourly Rates of Pay for a summary of hourly rates of pay including overtime and penalties.
+NOTE: See Schedule B-Summary of Hourly Rates of Pay for a summary of hourly rates of pay including overtime and penalty rates.

 27.4 Ordinary hours on Saturdays, Sundays and public holidays